harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 | 8 | good_for_kids  |

-Hence, for each business there is clearly defined multiple output labels which identifies the type or category of restaurant.
+Hence, for each business there is a clearly defined multiple output labels which identifies the type or category of restaurant.

 So, for example, below is the mapping of training business with their labels.